Sri-yadav/Machine_learning_foundations/Chapter_3.md

 - **Note**:-
     - It predicts real-values not classes.
-    - Unlike SVM it tries to decrease the margin.
+    - Unlike SVM it tries to decrease the error.

 **Visualization**